jojonium/cs-534-project-2/readme.txt

 > python part2.py [test.csv] [#clusters]

-Where test.csv is the file you want to test and #clusters is the number of clusters to find
+Where test.csv is the file you want to test and #clusters is the number of clusters to find.
+If you use an input of
+0. The program will use Bayesian Information Criterion to attempt to generate the number of clusters.